ccsunlight/county-committee-app/README.md

 When the app starts for the first time it will run additional imports for the map geometry which will take a little while.

-8. Go to your homepage
+7. Go to your homepage
     http://localhost

-9. Try logging into the admin with the sadmin creds you saved before. http://localhost/cc-admin/
+8. Try logging into the admin with the sadmin creds you saved before. http://localhost/cc-admin/

-10. Report any bugs in the issues section of the repo.
+9. Report any bugs in the issues section of the repo.

+### Further notes

+If you have proprietary DB setup info update the ".env" file to your settings.
+Otherwise the DB vars can be left as is for dev, however, **it is strongly discouraged to leave for production use as this DB would have no PW!**

+For email sending (reset pw account activation) you'll need a GMAIL account, and is suggested you get a new one for this project.

+Enter a alphanumeric key for AUTHENTICATION_SECRET.
+(512 chars recommended for production).

 ## Deploying